The attack unfolded before the television cameras.

 In an ABC News interview this week, Harding admitted to having prior knowledge of the attack on Kerrigan, which was designed to knock her out of the Olympic games a month later in Lillehammer, Norway.

-On Sunday night, she attended the Golden Globe Awards, where actress Allison Janney thanked Harding for sharing her story as she accepted best supporting actress in “I, Tonya.”
+In January, she attended the Golden Globe Awards, where actress Allison Janney thanked Harding for sharing her story as she accepted best supporting actress in “I, Tonya.”

 In 1994, as the FBI closed in on Harding’s ex-husband, Jeff Gillooly, an anonymous tipster dropped off a letter at the local CBS affiliate’s sports desk, KOIN-TV, that further implicated Gillooly and other members of Harding’s inner circle.